Shrimp Dip

 1. I love when you share appetizer recipes.
 I think I’ve made each one you’ve shared.
 THIS shrimp dip is my favorite at the moment.
 A close second is your bacon-wrapped chicken livers.
 Thanks again for another winning recipe.

-2. Sounds like a delicious dip recipe for my next party.
+2. What a delicious dip recipe.
+I’m making it for my next party.
 I love shrimp.
-I think I could eat this by the spoonful.
+I could eat this by the spoonful.

-9. This dip is to-die-for, creamy, and flavorful, and it goes so well with Florida shrimp.
+7. This dip is so good, creamy, and flavorful, and it goes so well with Florida shrimp.
 Thanks for the recipe and the inspiration.

 Leave a Reply